Profiling a camera with darktable-chart

 Figure out the development process of your camera

 The camera manufacturer creates a tone curve for the camera and understands what color drifts the camera tends to capture and can correct it.
+Also RAW files normally look very dull and the profile will allow it to look more pleasing with just one click.
 We can mimic what the camera does using a tone curve and a color LUT.
+We want to do this as the base curves provided by darktable are generalized for a manufacturers sensor behavior, but individually profiling your camera can provide better color results.

 The camera captures light as linear RGB values.
 RAW development software needs to transform those into CIE XYZ tristimulus values for mathematical calculations.
 The color transformation is often done under the assumption that the conversion from camera RGB to CIE XYZ is a linear 3x3 mapping.
 Unfortunately it is not because the process is spectral and the camera sensor sensitivity also absorbs spectral light.
 In darktable the conversion is done the following way: The camera RGB values are transformed using the color matrix (either coming from the Adobe DNG Converter or dcraw) to arrive at approximately profiled XYZ values. darktable provides color lookup table in Lab color space to fix inaccuracies or implement styles which are semi-camera independent.
 A very cool feature is that a user can edit the color LUT.
 This color LUT can be created by darktable-chart as this article will show so that you don’t have to create it yourself.